• Lorem ipsum

 Looking for a coral reef friendly sunscreen:

 Earlier we dove a little into the variety of filters.
-Chemical filters are often seen as 'toxic' for the coral reef (some more toxic then others) where mineral filters can have some 'bleaching' abilities.
-When mineral filters are 'nano' sized, their bleaching powers are decreasing as well, making it a more safe option to wear when going for a swim.
+Chemical filters are often seen as 'toxic' for the coral reef (some more toxic then others) where nano mineral filters can have some 'bleaching' abilities.
+Research has found that UV filters have a negative impact on aquatic life.
+There are filters that are known to be less damaging, to aquatic life and coral reef friendly.
+Non-nano mineral filters (titanium dioxide and zinc oxide) are the most safe for aquatic life and corals.

 The Thank You Farmer Safe Sun Fluid Age 0880 SPF50+ PA++++ is a coral reef friendly, mineral sunscreen and is formulated for sensitive skin.
 Enriched with 7.99% Titanium Dioxide protects the skin against harmfull UVA and UVB rays.
 (This product is also pregnancy safe).